 - Dispute Credit Errors – Try to find errors on your credit report and dispute them.
 Successfully removing erroneous information can improve your credit and boost your chances of leasing success.

-- Always Shop Around – Don’t buy from the first dealership you find.
-Take a look at several and get lease offers from all of them.
+- Always Shop Around – Don't buy from the first dealership you find.
+Please take a look at several and get lease offers from all of them.
 In this way, you can try to use their lease pitches against other dealers to get the best deal.

 - Discuss All of Your Income – While a 650 credit score may be a bummer for some dealers, they may be more concerned about your income.
-If you can show that you have a strong and steady source of income, they may be more willing to create better lending terms.
+If you can show that you have a strong and steady income source, they may be more willing to create better lending terms.